 Change Lead Time ultimately reflects most pain-points developers experience; from tech debt to the code review process.
 As you drive down Change Lead Time; developers face less WIP (concurrent work in progress), less rework, and fewer inefficient workflows.

 If you haven't read about Change Lead Time yet, we suggest reading this article first: Drilling into Change Lead Time: The Secret Weapon of Efficient Engineering Teams

 First we start by measuring our North Star metrics.
 These give us a picture of what the overall performance of the engineering process is.
 This should capture sufficient amounts of data to be statistically significant.

-Establish a baseline Cycle Time by looking at the team's 6 month average.
+Establish a baseline Change Lead Time by looking at the team's 6 month average.
 This tells us how long the average time from first commit to Pull Request merged and will help us diagnose issues that appear between these phases.

 Step 2: Drill Down to Identify Improvement Areas

 Next we should seek to understand where the constraints are in the software engineering process.

 In the first instance, you can dive into granular metrics to understand what is constraining the North Star metrics.
 Is most the Change Lead Time being spent on development time or review time?
 How much of the review time is being spent on First Response Time, Rework Time and Idle Completion Time?